The Millionaire’s Favorite Read

-This was two decades before many Lloyd’s names did in fact suffer substantial losses.
-But Hill wrote later, “If people handled their Lloyd’s relationships as I suggested (with stop loss insurance) they came out ahead.”
+This was two decades before many Lloyd’s names did, in fact, suffer substantial losses.
+But Hill wrote later, “If people handled their Lloyd’s relationships as I suggested (with stop-loss insurance) they came out ahead.”
 Hill charged a hefty fee to introduce new names and get them into Lloyd’s as insurance underwriters.

 Eventually, around 1986 Hill was picked up and thereafter published by Nicholas Pine of Scope Books, Plymouth, England.
-Pine was a very minor publisher of books for collectors of ceramics.
+Pine was a minor publisher of books for collectors of ceramics.
 His typical press run in the pre-Hill days was a thousand copies.
 With Hill’s books for millionaires soon selling all over the world like hot cakes, Scope hit pay dirt.

 An ex-employee from Scope revealed to us that at the time Hill quit in 1990, sales of well over 100,000 copies of each Hill book would have been “a low ballpark figure.”
 With ten books being major sellers and a direct mail price of £60 / $100 per book, that seems to mean that gross sales of Hill’s books passed the 100 million dollar level.
-As marketers who sell via classified advertising and direct-mail know, that means most revenues go direct to the bottom line.
-Although Hill’s book sales figures are not available to the public (not sold via bookstores), this could mean that little known Scope, by publishing the works of a mystery man whose pen name was Hill and who disappeared over ten years ago, became far and away, the world’s most profitable book publisher.
+As marketers who sell via classified advertising and direct-mail know, that means most revenues go directly to the bottom line.
+Although Hill’s book sales figures are not available to the public (not sold via bookstores), this could mean that little-known Scope, by publishing the works of a mystery man whose pen name was Hill and who disappeared over ten years ago, became far and away, the world’s most profitable book publisher.

 But Profits Just Started With Those Book Sales — Each Hill report describes products or lifestyle goals.
 If the reader wanted to make Hill’s programs a reality, he hired Hill (or more recently, Grandpa a Hill clone at fees up to $20,000 per consultation) to get him up and running.